“We just don’t know anyone.”

 When everyone feels welcome and included, they are more likely to be productive and innovative.
 This is good for business and for the world as a whole.

 Equitable hiring practices are critical in today’s workplace.
 They ensure that all candidates have an opportunity to be considered for a job, regardless of their background or identity.
+Yet according to Gartner, only 36% of DEI leaders report that their organization has been effective at hiring a diverse workforce.
 Implementing the following practices can help your organization eliminate outdated and biased hiring practices.

 One way to improve your hiring process is to create better talent pipelines.
 This involves deepening the candidate pool and strengthening the employer-candidate network and connection.
 In short: If candidates don’t know the opportunities that exist, they can’t apply in the first place.